riccardofilesi/AEA1/Welcome file.md

 # Motivation

 [![Demo Doccou alpha](https://j.gifs.com/mQ8V5n.gif)](https://www.youtube.com/watch?v=tB2CM2ngpQg)
 >“Within our mandate, the ECB is ready to do *whatever it takes* to preserve the euro.
-And believe me, it will be enough.” - [Mario Draghi, UKTI's Global Investment Conference (26th July 2012)](https://www.youtube.com/watch?v=tB2CM2ngpQg)
+And believe me, it will be enough.” - [Mario Draghi, UKTI's Global Investment Conference (26th July 2012)](https://www.youtube.com/watch?v=hMBI50FXDps&t=441s)

+The ECB

 # Files